maximedegreve/TinyFaces/README.md

 - `gender` : Possible values for gender can be found in [Gender.swift](/Sources/App/Models/Gender.swift)
 - `limit` : To limit how many results you get back by using a value of 50 or lower.
 Only works with the data endpoint.
 When mixed with gender this could return less than n results.

+**Limitations**

+Max requests/second for one IP address: `5` .
+When you've reached your limit you'll receive an error response with status code `493`.

 ## 🎒 Before building (dependencies)

 - Install [Xcode](https://developer.apple.com/xcode/)